Jose Panganiban, Camarines Norte: Etymology

 The municipality was formerly known as Mambulao, a word taken from "mambulawan", meaning bountiful in gold.
 On November 30, 1934, it was renamed to honor its native José María Panganiban by the virtue of Act 4155.

 History

+Originally known as Mambulao, the town began as a thriving pre-Spanish indigenous community supported by agriculture and fishing before enduring centuries of Spanish colonial rule.
+Following resistance against Japanese occupation during World War II, the town was rebuilt and later renamed Jose Panganiban, after a native revolutionary hero.

 On January 30, 1988, 25-year-old mayor-elect Ronaldo Padilla, brother of actor Robin Padilla, died when the vehicle he was driving along a national highway in Libmanan, Camarines Sur hit a ten-wheeler truck; he had been the winning substitute candidate for his brother Roy Padilla Jr., who was forced to take the place of their father, Roy Padilla Sr., when he was assassinated 13 days earlier.

 Geography

 Barangays

 Jose Panganiban is politically subdivided into 27 barangays.
 Each barangay consists of puroks and some have sitios.